What we feed our Cavaliers:

 We recommend an indoor "exercise pen," 30-ish inches high, or a gated safe area for the first several weeks with your puppy.
 This will minimize chewing damage and hazards (cords, shoes, etc.) or falling off furniture.
 He should be kept in the pen whenever you cannot be watching him.
 This area could have a litter box or newspaper if he must be kept here for extended periods.
 Food, water and a bed or open crate should also be in the exercise pen.
 (They really appreciate an open crate.
 NO CLOSED CRATES/CAGES.)

-FEEDING: We wean puppies from mothers milk onto ALL NATURAL, GMO FREE food beginning at four weeks.
-We feed Dr. Harvey's dehydrated soaked in GME - goat milk Esbilac puppy formula.
-By six weeks, they get Dr. Harvey's 3 times daily and raw food once daily.
-We free feed a top-notch kibble, Origen Puppy, coated with powdered formula or dry Dr. Harvey's.
-Food should be offered 3-4 times a day and gradually reduced to twice a day.
+FEEDING: We wean puppies from mothers milk onto ALL NATURAL, GMO FREE food beginning at 4 weeks.
+We feed Steve's Real Food Freeze Dried soaked in GME - Goat Milk Esbilac puppy formula.
+Then we start adding Nourish at six weeks, which is a jerky-type food, and cut out the formula's water, having water on the side, and us the powder as a coating.
+This way we can free-feed our babies.
+We introduce a top-notch kibble, Farmina N & D Puppy coated with powdered formula, at 7 weeks of age.
+If you choose not to free feed, food should be offered 3-4 times a day and gradually reduced to twice a day.

 WATER: Any change in water, along with the stress of moving, may cause loose stools.
 This should diminish as the puppy's intestinal flora become accustomed to the change.
 You may wish to give him some natural bacteria (probiotics) or Kaopectate if it persists.
 (Probiotics designed for people will work, found at grocery stores, Wal Mart, etc. Open the capsule and mix the contents with wet food.)